apache/beam/learning/prompts/documentation-lookup/07_basic_runners.md

 Response:
 Apache Beam runners are the execution engines that run the pipelines.
 They translate or adapt the pipeline into a form that can be executed on a massively parallel big data processing system, such as Apache Flink, Apache Spark, Google Cloud Dataflow, and more.

 Choosing a runner is an important step in the pipeline development process.
 The runner you choose determines where and how your pipeline runs.
-For more information about available runners and their capabilities, see the [capabilities matrix](https://beam.apache.org/documentation/runners/capability-matrix/).
+For more information about available runners and their capabilities, see the [Beam Capability Matrix](https://beam.apache.org/documentation/runners/capability-matrix/).

 To specify a runner, when you execute the pipeline, use the `--runner` flag.
 For example, to run the WordCount pipeline on Google Cloud Dataflow, you would run the following command: